Share with your friends

 Why it was built

-Maharaja Sawai Pratap Singh wanted to provide his royal household women with a place where they could observe processions and daily life in the public streets and bazaar without being seen themselves (which would violate religious precepts).
+Maharaja Sawai Pratap Singh in 1799 wanted to provide his royal household women with a place where they could observe processions and daily life in the public streets and bazaar without being seen themselves (which would violate religious precepts).

 Name